allspiritseve/sampler/README.md

 ## Usage

-WARNING: The following command will drop your current database and run rake db:seed before running rake db:sample.
+WARNING: The following command will drop your current database and run rake db:setup before running rake db:sample.
 Only run this command if you're sure there's nothing in your database you want to keep.

     $ bundle exec rake db:sample